 Major: 10 -12 courses.
 Completion of the calculus sequence (through MAT 122); a minimum of seven courses in Mathematics or Statistics numbered 202 or higher, at least four of which must be at the 300 level, and which include MAT 221, 236, 301, either 327 or 337, and completion of one of the 300-level two-course sequences (MAT 327-328, 337-338, or STA 347-348); CSC 151, 140; and STA 201 or 202 (if STA 348 is not one of the 300-level courses completed).
 The department recommends that CSC 140, which provides knowledge of a programming language, be acquired by the end of the sophomore year.
 The following courses cannot be used to satisfy requirements of the mathematics major: MAT 110, 280/380, 290/390, 511 and STA 280/380 and 290/390.

-Teaching Major: Completion of the requirements for the Mathematics major with the additional stipulations that MAT 231 is required to be one of the seven upper-level courses and that the grade point average in all courses must be at least 2.5.
+Teaching Major: Completion of the requirements for the Mathematics major with the additional stipulations that MAT 231 is required to be one of the seven upper-level courses and that the grade point average in all courses for the teaching major must be at least 2.5.
 In addition to the foregoing requirements, prospective teachers must also apply for admission to the Teacher Education Program (preferably at the start of their sophomore year) and complete coursework leading to secondary certification described under Education.
 Prospective teachers should request a current list of the specific course requirements from the Education Office.
+No mathematics, statistics, or computer science courses required for the teaching major may be taken with the S/U option.

 Second Teaching Area in Mathematics: For information about a second teaching area in Mathematics, please consult the chair of the Education Department.